Yonle/openradio/docs/README.md

 Some event listener for player.
   - `data` event returns buffer.
   - `end` event returns nothing when radio player is ended.
+  - `error` event returns error if there's a error.

 ### `player.ended`
 Some player object statement for knows that the radio player is ended.